International Rescue Committee Hellas - Job Position

 - Other duties as assigned by the supervisor to protect and support the UAC and enable and develop IRC programs.

-- A minimum of 1 year experience in working with adolescents/teenagers, experience working with UAC is highly preferred;
+- A minimum of 1 year experience in working as a caretaker or/and educator/teacher with adolescents/teenagers, experience working with UAC is highly preferred;

 - Experience implementing group activities with adolescents is highly desirable;